 The majority of this piece was referenced from Wikipedia as it existed in the Spring of 2012.
 Specific references are impossible, but I read as thoroughly as I could on the subject of American Labor Unions and hit almost all their hypertext links.
 Almost every proper name, organizational name or philosophy was referenced as were related topics such as the origins of the Western banking system, and the treatment of veterans.
 I lifted the ‘strike’ chart directly from Wikipedia and a couple of times I took whole sentences where they summed up something in such a logical succinct manner that it was silly not to.

-I used a couple of books: They Were White and They Were Slaves by Michael A Hoffman 111, On The Fringe by Henry Miller, and was reading The Land Where the Blues Began by Alan Lomax and Living My Life by Emma Goldman, both of which were informative.
+I used a couple of books: They Were White and They Were Slaves by Michael A Hoffman 111, On The Fringe by Henry Miller, and was coincidentally was reading The Land Where the Blues Began by Alan Lomax and Living My Life by Emma Goldman, both of which were informative.

 After completion of the text, I found the 1890 book The Labor Movement: the Problem of Today, edited by George E McNeil, who also wrote large sections.
 It is a brilliant, densely researched book that traces the history of unionism in very specific detail, giving histories of all forms of unionism up to the day, and back to the days of medieval guilds.
 It’s a classic and i’d recommend it highly.
 Those guys were smart.
 I found no contradictions with anything I’d written, and it filled in a lot of information that wasn’t available commonly about the specific relationship between medieval guilds and modern unionism, as well as specifics about the development of the Knights of Labor, and other details that were not readily available previously.
 These edits will be included in the text as time permits.

 I exchanged a couple of letters with the King County Washington Ask-A-Librarian service on the subject of civil disobedience, and was provided with a couple of scholarly pieces, one of which was by Gale Research.